jonelo/jacksum-for-macos/README.md

 - macOS 11 (Big Sur) or later, tested up to macOS 15.8 (Sequoia) on x64 and macOS 27.0 on aarch64
-- optional: a supported file manager (see below), so that you can call Jacksum and HashGarten from your file manager
+- optional: a supported file manager (see below), so that you can call Jacksum and HashGarten from within it

 #### Supported File Managers

-**Finder**, which supports the Apple Script Menu, is fully supported by this integration program.
-In addition, some file managers that provide proprietary interfaces are supported as well.
+**Finder**, which supports Apple's Script menu, is fully supported by this installation program.
+In addition, some file managers that provide proprietary interfaces are supported.

 The installation program sets up the integration for **Finder**, **Path Finder**, **HoudahSpot**, **Tembo**, **muCommander** and **Marta**.
-It also installs four **Quick Actions**, which show up in the Services menu of many apps - but not of all of them, see the "Integration" column of the table below.
+It also installs four **Quick Actions**, which show up in the Services menu of many apps — but not in all of them; see the "Integration" column of the table below.
 All other file managers in the table either work by drag & drop only, or require a few manual steps that are documented in the wiki.

 > [!TIP]
-> If your preferred file manager supports neither the Apple Script Menu nor external scripts nor
+> If your preferred file manager supports neither Apple's Script menu nor external scripts nor
 > plug-ins, chances are high that it supports at least **drag & drop**.
 In that case you can drag
 > file and directory paths from your file manager onto the HashGarten GUI and process them there, for
 > example to calculate hash values.